 - Talking to your network of family and friends.
 However, always make sure you evaluate the attorney yourself and not just take another person’s word for it.

-- Ask lawyers in other specialties since successful lawyers often know other good attorneys even if they do not practice in the same thing.
+- Ask lawyers in other specialties since successful lawyers often know other good attorneys even if they do not practice the same thing.

 Ultimately, a few law firms and schedule meetings with them.
 Make sure you start your search as soon as possible since time is short when it comes to a medical injury lawsuit, and you want to make sure your lawyer has enough time to investigate your medical malpractice claim.